-The Art Education master's degree program provides education professionals access to a comprehensive interdisciplinary, historical and contemporary orientation to the study and practice of art education.
+This master's degree program in art education provides education professionals access to a comprehensive interdisciplinary, historical and contemporary orientation to the study and practice of art education.

-Designed for working educators, applicants must have a B.A. in Art Education.
+Designed for practicing educators, applicants must have a B.A. in Art Education.
 Applicants with a B.A. in Art History or B.A. or B.F.A. in Studio Art must also have a teaching certificate.

 Courses are offered Wednesday evenings using a combination of Adobe Connect, a desktop video conferencing system, and online via eLearning, a Blackboard learning management system, and individual instructor/student conferencing.
 Courses taught in the first year are designed to explore contemporary themes of art education in eight-week modules.
 Courses instructed in the second year will be delivered in sixteen-week modules to allow implementation of research and writing.

 While most students encounter very few technical difficulties with our online courses, our team of support specialists is available to assist you as needed.

 Dr. Wendy Miller: I am a former Nationally Board Certified public school art teacher of 10 years, and now art education professor and advisor for undergraduates in art education.
 I teach Arts-based Research and courses on developing, collecting, and analyzing data.
 I love working with teachers and students who are passionate about socially engaged arts practices in the community.Dr.
 Elizabeth Sutton: I am an art historian who has also worked in the public schools.
 I teach Curriculum and Pedagogy and the Seminar in Art Teaching and Research.
 I am passionate about engaged, inclusive, and integrative pedagogy.
 I also enjoy helping students develop their writing skills.
 Professor and Department Head, Dr. Jeffery Byrd, is an active performance artist.
 He teaches the Art History Seminar with a focus on critical issues and contemporary art.